 Today is the 14th day of May 2022, marking the end of this art exhibition in Transcorp Hilton, Abuja.
-The Exhibition theme, “The shadows that Follow Me” was inspired by the hunt for me by a group of people that I may have unwittingly offended in my last exhibition in Jos.
-Most of the artworks in that exhibition frontally attacked the Boko Haram, their sponsors, and philosophy, and leadership in Nigeria whom I thought may have engendered the growth of terrorism in our country.
-I however did not know the effect or severity of these criticisms until most of the paintings that had been displayed in the erstwhile exhibition were both burnt and destroyed on Saturday, June 5th, 2021.
+The Exhibition theme, “The shadows that Follow Me” was inspired by the hunt for me by a group of people that I may have unwittingly offended in my last exhibition in Jos, Nigeria.
+Some of the artworks in that exhibition frontally attacked the Boko Haram, their sponsors, and philosophy.
+Some others were caustic and subtle protest against the leadership regime of APC in Nigeria.
+I however did not know the effect or severity of these criticisms until most of the paintings that had been displayed in that exhibition were both burnt and destroyed on Saturday, June 5th, 2021.

 More than ever before, my mind is more occupied with the thought of freedom not only for the victims who are going through all forms of torture on a daily basis in Nigeria but for me who have suddenly gotten in front of their view.
 Every day, now, I see shadows on the walls, on the ceiling, on the patio, and on the walkways of my mind.
 The herdsman’s shadows follow me everywhere I go, With sticks, horns, guns, and knives, he followed me.
 But I BASK ON THE FREEDOM that truth offers.
 From south to north, from north to south did i flee, hiding from my shadows.
 Even as I ran, it followed me, even as I slept, it followed me.
 To my bed, in my dreams, I saw those nagging shadows.
 In pursuit, they followed me.
 But why did I call these my shadows?
 Because the fear of them is taking hold of me.